marcel-goldschen-ohm/TimeSeriesAnalyzer/README.md

     % Alternatively, you can load a previously saved Data struct array from file
     % or import a supported data file (e.g. HEKA).
-    % These commands are also in the File menu. obj.loadData('path/to/file');
+    % These commands are also in the UI's File menu. obj.loadData('path/to/file');
     obj.importHEKA('path/to/file');